sreehariX/h5-nextjs-frontend/README.md

 ## Hosting

 ### frontend
-- Frontend is currently hosted on vercel will be hosted on gymkhana.iitb.ac.in server soon
+- Frontend is currently hosted on vercel we will shift to gymkhana ones their servers are ready

 ### backend
 - For chatbot we are using chromadb,gemini api and fastapi
-- The fastapi is running on a azure vm
+- The fastapi is running on a azure vm we deployed it .
 - It is configured using apache server

 ## License

-Not yet decided will be soon
+MIT LICENSE